ericlbarnes/ci-minify/readme.md

 Common:
 <pre>
 [type]: string ('css' or 'js')
 [compact] : bool (TRUE, FALSE).
-TRUE Compact/compress output, FALSE does'nt compress output (only aggregation) [cssCharset] : string (default 'utf-8').
+TRUE Compact/compress output, FALSE doesn't compress output (only aggregation) [cssCharset] : string (default 'utf-8').
 If CSS you can force a starting single charset declaration (when aggregate files)
                due to the charset pre-removal (for stantdars compliance and Webkit bugfix prevention) set to null or leave empty if JS.